Pest control

 You can help prevent infestation by some simple measures:

-• Stored materials should ideally be at least 19 inches off the ground to make access harder and identification of infestation easier.
-Products should also be kept away from walls.
+• Store materials at least 19” (408mm) off the ground to make access harder and identification easier.
+Store products away from walls.

-• Keep your home in good repair so that rats cannot gain access to it.
-Ensure that the drain inspection covers are in place and are in good repair.
+• Keep your home in good repair so rats cannot enter.
+Ensure any drain inspection covers are in place and in good repair.

 • Do not leave household waste where rats can get at it.
 Food and food waste should be stored in sealed containers, including compost bins.

-• Having a good housekeeping system for any outdoor pets, eg rabbits in hutches or pigeons in lofts.
-Poor housekeeping can easily result in a rat infestation.
+• Have a good housekeeping system for any outdoor pets, such as rabbits in hutches or pigeons in lofts.
+Poor housekeeping can result in a rat infestation.